not-an-aardvark/snoowrap/src/README.md

 r._post({uri: 'api/remove', form: {id: 't3_2np694'}})
 ```

-The helper functions are `_get`, `_post`, `_put`, `_del`, etc., corresponding to all the HTTP verbs.
+The helper functions are `_get`, `_post`, `_put`, `_delete`, etc., corresponding to all the HTTP verbs.
 Parameters from these functions are passed directly to [request-promise](https://github.com/request/request-promise), so all of the request options from the [request API](https://www.npmjs.com/package/request) are easily available.
 Note that `request_handlers.js` already provides the following default options:

 ```js
 {